 The challenge of a residential college is seamlessly engaging the commuter students in campus activities and leadership opportunities so they feel a part of the campus community.
 There are a number of avenues provided for commuter students to become fully engaged with the campus community.
 The Commuter Council serves as a catalyst for maintaining these avenues and opening new ones.
 Commuter students have access to all residence hall lobbies and parlors including the 24-hour parlor in Spangenberg Hall, the 24-hour student lounge in the library, and the gymnasium.
-They also enjoy several meal plan options provided by Pioneer College Caterers.
+Although most commuter students use the Cub Cash option, they are also extended an invitation to enjoy any of the meal plan options provided by Pioneer College Caterers.